Oldranda1414/PPS-23-CGE/docs/process/sprints/4th_sprint/fourth_sprint.md

 ### Sprint Goal

-During the fourth sprint the team aims to have a working version of the system.
+During the fourth sprint the team aims to complete the first extension of the rules available to the player and refactor the gui.

 ### Deadline

-The sprint deadline is 12/10/2024.
+The sprint deadline is 19/10/2024.

 [Back to process index](../../index.md)